The lifespan of English Bulldogs: Bulldog’s Life Expectancy

 The ‘short’ lifespan of every English Bulldog is largely caused by health problems that are related to their heart and respiratory system.

 Let’s take a look at how the life expectancy of English Bulldogs can be affected by their health conditions as well as some health issues that can shorten their life expectancy.

-English Bulldogs are likely to gain more weight, this is in their gene; it is therefore essential to keep them at a healthy weight which will in turn help increase their lifespan.
-Having extra weight can cause them back pain, digestive problems, metabolic disorders and even heart problems.
+English Bulldogs are likely to gain more weight, this is in their gene; it is, therefore, essential to keep them at a healthy weight which will in turn help increase their lifespan.
+Having extra weight can cause them back pain, digestive problems, metabolic disorders, and even heart problems.

-So, it is important to feed them with high quality dog food and follow a special meal timetable.
+So, it is important to feed them with high-quality dog food and follow a special meal timetable.

 English Bulldogs can die due to heat strokes since they are very sensitive to strong heat and sunrays.
-They are as being intolerant severe hot conditions which can lead to their death.
+They are as being intolerant to severe hot conditions which can lead to their death.

 Other Health Conditions that can affect the Life Expectancy of English Bulldogs

 - Hip dysplasia – this can lead to lameness or arthritis.

 - Elbow dysplasia and hemivertebrae

 - Dental issues